ck-collab/ck-collab/README.md

 Running two operations surfaces a hard truth fast: the data lives in a dozen disconnected systems, and none of them talk to each other.
 So I built the connective tissue myself.

-Most of what I ship stitches together the tools the business already lives in:
+Most of what I ship stitches together the tools the businesses already work in:

-`Zapier` (heavily) · `Airtable` · `Xero` · `QuickBooks` · `Stripe` · `Shopify` · `Google (Sheets · Analytics · OAuth)` · `Meta` · `Cloudflare` · `Vercel` · `Next.js` · `React Native / Expo` · `MCP`
+`Zapier` (heavily) · `Airtable (heavily)` · `Xero` · `QuickBooks` · `Stripe` · `Shopify` · `Google (Sheets · Analytics · OAuth)` · `Meta` · `Cloudflare` · `Vercel` · `Next.js` · `React Native / Expo` · `Slack' · `SEMrush'

-Zapier featured this work in their **national ad campaign** and put me on their **2022 keynote stage** to talk about it.
+Zapier featured my work in their **national ad campaign** and put me on their **2022 keynote stage** to talk about it.
 I'm not a career engineer — I'm an operator who builds because the problems are mine to solve and no off-the-shelf tool fits.
 Automations that used to be someone's afternoon are now invisible.
-Numbers that lived in five spreadsheets now live on one screen.
+This gives me back time to work with the thousands of record-label partners and musicians who rely on my companies to get their records to fans.

 ## What I'm building

 Most repos here are private — they run live businesses.
 Here's the shape of the work:

-**📊 Executive KPI dashboards** — Password-protected, single-screen views pulling live from accounting, e-commerce, and social platforms (Xero, QuickBooks, Stripe, Shopify, YouTube, Instagram, Facebook, Google) so I can see the health of both businesses at a glance, month-over-month.
+**📊 Executive KPI dashboards** — Password-protected, single-screen views pulling live from accounting, e-commerce, and social platforms (Xero, QuickBooks, Stripe, Shopify, Bill.com, YouTube, Instagram, Facebook, Google) so I can see the health of all my businesses at a glance, month-over-month.

 **🔗 Back-office automation** — Zapier-driven workflows wiring Airtable to invoicing, accounting, and PDF generation.
 Order status, royalty math, and billing move themselves instead of being re-keyed by hand.